idris-lang/Idris-dev/docs/parserLibrary/parser.rst

                 pure r

 This can be more flexible than using the ``<*>`` operator.
-Also it is defined using ``Inf`` so we can implement recursively defined grammars like the above.
+Also it is defined using ``Inf`` so we can implement recursively defined grammars as above.

 Implementing the Arithmetic Operators
 -------------------------------------